avanishd-3/tf-neural-nets/README.md

 There are 3 models here.

-1. Classification model based on the Fashion MNIST dataset
+1. Classification model based on the Fashion MNIST dataset (~89% accuracy).
 2. Regression model based on the Auto MPG dataset
 3. High-accuracy classification model based on the MNIST dataset (~97% accuracy).
-4. CIFAR-10 ANN model (~49% accuracy, which is pretty high for a non-CNN model on an image-recognition dataset)
+4. Classification model based on the CIFAR-10 dataset (~49% accuracy, which is pretty high for a non-CNN model on an image-recognition dataset)